hnes/libaco/README.md

 # CHANGES

 ```
+v1.2.0 Tue Jul 3 2018
+    Provide another header named `aco_assert_override.h` so user
+    could choose to override the default `assert` or not;
+    Add some macros about the version information.
 v1.1 @ Mon Jul 2 2018
     Removed the requirement on the GCC version (>= 5.0).
 v1.0 @ Sun Jul 1 2018